 So now, with the help of an upholsterer just up the road from my studio, it’s been re-covered and re-padded, using my brand new Wild Flowers print, in the Lemon Humbug colourway.

 But it’s nice to know that underneath all the fresh new fabric, we kept the old horsehair and ragged cloth, and inside, the yellow silk remains, adding to the family archeology for future generations.

 Wild Flowers forms part of my brand new Flower Dreams collection, and comes in Lemon, Strawberry, Plum and Humbug colourways.
 It’s the kind of large-scale, slightly mad print that could work as well in a little girls’ room, as in a folk-inspired boudoir.
-Find it for sale in my Etsy shop, as well as my online shop for SA customers.
+Find it for sale in online shop.